digitalocean/terraform-provider-digitalocean/website/docs/r/kubernetes_cluster.html.markdown

 * `name` - (Required) A name for the Kubernetes cluster.
 * `region` - (Required) The slug identifier for the region where the Kubernetes cluster will be created.
 * `version` - (Required) The slug identifier for the version of Kubernetes used for the cluster.
+Use [doctl](https://github.com/digitalocean/doctl) to find the available versions `doctl kubernetes options versions`.
 * `node_pool` - (Required) A block representing the cluster's default node pool.
 Additional node pools may be added to the cluster using the `digitalocean_kubernetes_node_pool` resource.
 The following arguments may be specified:
   - `name` - (Required) A name for the node pool.
   - `size` - (Required) The slug identifier for the type of Droplet to be used as workers in the node pool.